howardad/fvtt-docker/README.md

 ### Env Variables

-- COMPOSE\_PROJECT\_NAME - Unique name for this docker-compose project.
-I recommend using `foundry-<instance_name>` for consistency.
+- `COMPOSE_PROJECT_NAME` - Unique name for this docker-compose project.
 This _must_ be unique across all running instances of Foundry.
+Recommended that this be the same as `INSTANCE_NAME`, but it doesn't have to be.
-- INSTANCE\_NAME - Unique name for this foundry instance (e.g. 'prod' or 'dev').
-This should also be unique across all running instances of foundry.
+- `INSTANCE_NAME` - The subdomain you are using for this foundry instance (e.g. if you intend to use `foundry-prod.mysite.com` to access this instance, this should be `foundry-prod`.
-- FOUNDRY\_LICENSE\_KEY - License key to be used for this foundry instance.
+- `FOUNDRY_LICENSE_KEY` - License key to be used for this foundry instance.
 Can either be the raw value of the key itself, or an index (starting from 1) of the key as listed in your account details on foundryvtt.com.
 If unset, a random key will be chosen from your account.
-- DEFAULT\_WORLD - Optional.
+- `DEFAULT_WORLD` - Optional.
 The world that should be launched by default for this instance whenever it is started.